kwpeters/dotfiles/powershell_7/README.md

 - The path to the installed PowerShell executable will be:
   C:\Program Files\PowerShell\7\pwsh.exe

+  ### Upgrading

+  - You don't have to uninstall the old version first.

+  - Just download and install the msi from the above web page.
+The installer will properly upgrade your installation and preserve your settings.

 ## Profile Setup

 - To keep my PowerShell configuration in this repo, I would *normally* symlink